Harmonica: Chromatic

 The chromatic harmonica is designed to make all notes of the chromatic scale available (i.e. it can play all the flats and sharps, unlike a diatonic harmonica).
 It uses a button-activated sliding bar to redirect air from the hole in the mouthpiece to the selected reed-plate, though one design—the "Machino-Tone"—controlled airflow by means of a lever-operated flap on the rear of the instrument.
 A "hands-free" modification to the Hohner 270 (12-hole) lets the player shift the tones by moving the mouthpiece up and down with the lips, leaving the hands free to play another instrument.
-While the Richter-tuned 10-hole chromatic is intended to play in only one key, the 12-, 14-, and 16-hole models (which are tuned to equal temperament) allow the musician to play in any key desired with only one harmonica.
+While the Richter-tuned 10-hole diatonic is intended to play in only one key, the 12-, 14-, and 16-hole chromatics allow the musician to play in any key desired with only one harmonica.
 This harp can be used for any style, including Celtic, classical, jazz, or blues (commonly in third position).

+Here is the note layout for a 16-hole chromatic harmonica: